AriFordsham/GHCWiki/phabricator.md

 Once people begin reviewing, a few things can happen: more reviewers can be added, subscribers can join, and people can make comments.
 This can be done by scrolling to the bottom of the page and selecting the appropriate action.

 The most important things people can do is **accept a revision** or **request changes**.
 The actions should be obvious.
-If a reviewer accepts a revision, it will hopefully be merged soon unless someone complaints.
+If a reviewer accepts a revision, it will hopefully be merged soon unless someone complains.
 But if a person requests changes, the submitter needs to respond.
 Alternatively, new people may commandeer revisions to take them over as well, or the owner may abandon revisions.

 ### Landing reviews